Guide

 Shareable content

-When you share helpful advice or interesting stories on social media, others are more likely to share your content.
-To increase that likelihood, consider that 66% of marketers report funny content is most effective, followed closely by relatable and trendy content.
-Just ask Olivia Park of Olivia Park Coaching.
+Research shows 66% of marketers report funny content is most effective, followed closely by relatable and trendy content.
+Olivia Park of Olivia Park Coaching uses this approach successfully.

-There are many ways to invest in digital marketing.
-The three main approaches are pay-per-click advertising (PPC), social media advertising, and display advertising.
+The three main approaches are pay-per-click (PPC) advertising, social media advertising, and display advertising.

 Pay-per-click

 Pay-per-click (PPC) advertising puts your business at the top of search results immediately.
-You only pay when someone clicks on your ad, making it a cost-effective way to reach customers actively searching for what you offer.
+You only pay when someone clicks on your ad, making it a cost-effective way to reach customers actively searching for what you offer, especially since PPC traffic converts 50% better than organic site visitors.

-PPC works particularly well for small businesses—in fact, 65% of small to mid-sized businesses have a PPC campaign—because you can set daily budgets and target specific locations or customer types.
+PPC works particularly well for small businesses because you can set daily budgets and target specific locations or customer types.
+65% of small to mid-sized businesses have a PPC campaign.

 Display ads